syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/security-aspects.md

 ---
 layout: post
-title: Cross-Site Scripting in ##Platform_Name## Common Control
+title: Cross site scripting in ASP.NET Core Platform | Syncfusion
-description: Learn here all about Cross-Site Scripting in Syncfusion ##Platform_Name## Common control of Syncfusion Essential JS 2 and more.
+description: Learn here all about cross site scripting in Syncfusion Essential ASP.NET Core platform, it's element and more.
 platform: ej2-asp-core-mvc
 control: Common
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Cross-Site Scripting (XSS)
+# Cross-Site Scripting (XSS) in ASP.NET Core

 Cross-Site Scripting is a security vulnerability and a client-side injection attack.
 Attackers inject the malicious code in a web application, usually JavaScript but could also be HTML or CSS.
 To prevent this aspect, the API `EnableHtmlSanitizer` is provided and its default value is set to true.